“We Plan, Mom’s Dementia Laughs”

 My day-to-day caregiving plan generally consists of only a few priorities.
 Stay positive.
 Actively listen to Mom.
 And stay positive.
-From there, I fill in the blanks based on what a given day calls for.
+I focus on these basics and fill in the blanks based on what a given day calls for.
 Rather than over engineer things, I’ve found this works best for me, and more importantly, for Mom.

 Mom’s Dementia Was Laughing